visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Scrap more posts by changing the settings.
 Ideal to use default settings.
 - Monitor specific occupations making post about your keywords
 - Filter leads by job title e.g. CEO, CTO, CMOs etc
+- For LinkedIn only pricing visit https://ddevi.com/pricing page and select LinkedIn.
+- WebHook Data export is supported.

 ### Twitter/X

 - Location options: Scan posts "Near Me" or "Global"
 - Faster scan intervals possible (30+ minutes)
 - Detect posts by influencers for your keywords
-- AI generated responses from within Devi
+- AI generated responses from within Devi.
+No auto DMs to protect your account.
+- For X/Twitter only pricing visit https://ddevi.com/pricing page and select Twitter/X
+- Webhook data export is supported
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### Reddit

 - Monitor global posts or choose specific subreddits (up to 10).
 Additional subreddits for extra cost
 - Must join subreddit before monitoring
 - Monitors post titles only, click to view the content available on devi
-- AI generated responses from within Devi
+- AI generated responses from within Devi.
+No auto dms to protect your account.
+- For Reddit only pricing visit https://ddevi.com/pricing page and select Reddit.
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### NextDoor

 - Uses your NextDoor account location settings
 - Monitors local area posts
+- For Nextdoor only pricing visit https://ddevi.com/pricing page and select NextDoor.
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### WhatsApp

 - Monitor WhatsApp groups
 - Must be a member
 - One account connection at a time
+- For whatsApp only pricing visit https://ddevi.com/pricing page and select WhatsApp.
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### Telegram

-- Monitor groups & Channels
+- Monitor groups & Channels for keywords.
 - Must be a member
 - One account connection at a time
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### BlueSky

-- Monitor Feeds and Posts
+- Monitor Feeds and Posts for keywords
 - Must be a member
 - One account connection at a time
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ### Threads

-- Monitor Posts
+- Monitor Posts for keywords.
 - One account connection at a time
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ## Monitoring Configuration